alby13/mouse-clickz/README.md

 Saves click counts to a counter file every hour and when the program is closed

-Provides a system tray icon for easy access to the program
+Optional Windows version Provides a system tray icon for easy access to the program

 # Requirements: